MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 We can see above that each blog post has a title, image, author, body and other properties.
 We will be recreating this using Netlify CMS.

-Similarly have a look at author and tags folder `.md` files.
+Similarly, have a look at author and tags folder `.md` files.
 We will need them for adding author(s) and tag(s) for your blog posts.

 **Note:** for more configuration check out <https://github.com/empress/empress-blog>